Classmates (2006 film): Remakes

 Classmates has been remade in Tamil as Ninaithale Inikkum, with Prithviraj reprising his role.
 Narain is replaced by Shakthi Vasu and Kavya is replaced by Priyamani.
 The Telugu rights for the film were purchased by Shravanthi Ravikishore.
-The Telugu remake titled Classmates, with Sumanth and Sadha playing the lead roles, released in 2007.
+The Telugu remake titled Classmates, with Sumanth, Sharwanand and Sadha playing the lead roles, released in 2007.
 In 2015 it was remade in Marathi as Classmates with Ankush Chaudhary, Sai Tamhankar and Siddharth Chandekar.